fabiospampinato/cash/docs/migration_guide.md

 $('#foo').css ( height, '10px' );
 ```

-But we don't suppor the [`zoom`](https://developer.mozilla.org/en-US/docs/Web/CSS/zoom) property, which is not standard and should never be used.
+But we don't support the [`zoom`](https://developer.mozilla.org/en-US/docs/Web/CSS/zoom) property, which is not standard and should never be used.

 ### Relative CSS values